a blog by Nolah Sleep...

 Many cultures around the world forgo mattresses and sleep on futons, bedrolls, hammocks, and netted beds.
 Some even go so far as to sleep on the floor!
-After all, it's in our DNA to sleep on the cool earth or a pile of natural animal skins or materials.
+After all, in ancient times people did sleep on the cool earth or a pile of natural animal skins or materials.

-It’s typical for Thai people to sleep on a thin bamboo mat, the Khoisan in South Africa make mattresses of soft grass and sleep on it, making a new nest every 2-3 weeks to avoid bug infestations.
-Ancient Egyptians slept on wooden blocks that were curved at the neck, ancient Romans slept on stone blocks covered in various fabrics.
+It’s typical for Thai people to sleep on a thin bamboo mat, the Khoisan in South Africa make mattresses of soft grass and sleep on it, making a new nest every 2-3 weeks to avoid bug infestations and Ancient Egyptians slept on wooden blocks that were curved at the neck.

 It is widely believed that sleeping on the floor for back pain is beneficial.
 However, a Harvard study found this to be untrue.
 Those suffering back pain who slept on a hard mattress had the least sleep quality of all.
 Those who slept on medium-firm mattresses reported no noticeable loss of sleep quality.